GeorgeHastings/emblem/README.md

 You initialize an emblem by passing a class or ID to the init() function.
+If using a class, make sure only one instance exists on the page.

 ```javascript
 Emblem.init('.emblem');